The beginning of another school year is always exciting, and we hope everyone has a great year.

 As children progress in school, they face increasing demands on their visual abilities.
 The size of print in schoolbooks becomes smaller and the amount of time spent reading and studying increases significantly.
 Increased class work and homework place significant demands on the child’s eyes.
 Unfortunately, the visual abilities of some students aren’t performing up to the task.

-When certain visual skills have not developed, or are poorly developed, learning is difficult and stressful, and children will typically:
+According to our eye doctors in Chesapeake, when certain visual skills have not developed, or are poorly developed, learning is difficult and stressful, and children will typically:

 - Avoid reading and other near visual work as much as possible.